mrclapham/ant/README.md

 ####Hello Red Ants.

+Please find my solution to the JavaScript test.

+It was good fun but had me working with unfamilier tools.
+I have tried to compensate for my rusty Backbone skills with some funky map action on the 'Show Stores' page.

-In the spirit of full disclosure, it is years since my brief flirtation with Backbone and this was a very Backbone exercise.
-I have been solidly Google since using Angular and Closure.
+It's a long time since I've done any Backbone and this was a *very* Backbone oriented exercise.
+I have been solidly Google for years, using Angular and Closure.
 It's been a while since I've used jQuery too - we try and do it in native JavaScript at Thomson Reuters.

-Anyway, I dusted off my O'Rielly book on Backbone and got stuck in, but don't expect Backbone best practices.
+Anyway, I dusted off my O'Rielly Backbone book and got stuck in.
 I know item 3c - the scoping exercise - will not be executed in a Backbone way.
 I set the global vars as a singleton class, however, I'm sure there is a specific Backbone or Require technique you had in mind.

-Pulling the jsonp webservice into the collection was a pain.
-I tried using the fetch method of the collection but couldn't work out how to change the 'callback' to 'jsonp_callback'.
-I opted for a regular $.ajax call in the end.
+I opted for a regular $.ajax call to pull in the webservice.
+Pulling the jsonp into the Collection was a pain using the built-in 'fetch' method of the Collection as I couldn't find a way to change the name of the callback and kept getting XML.

-I've tried to compensate with a funky map.
-You can drag the pointer to your start position and do a search from there.
+###Installation

 If you want to run locally you need Node and Bower installed.

-Hopefully you have Node and Bower - if not, install Node from the site
+If you haven't got Node install it from the site:

 [http://nodejs.org/](http://nodejs.org/)